msveshnikov/autovibe/README.md

-﻿# ThinkLoop - Project Documentation
+﻿# AutoVibe - Project Documentation

 ## Project Overview

-**ThinkLoop** is a web platform designed to empower users with rapid iterative thinking capabilities.
+**AutoVibe** is a web platform designed to empower users with rapid iterative thinking capabilities.
 It enables users to explore ideas and generate unexpected outcomes at lightning speed by running thousands of "gemini 2.5 thinking" iterations based on an initial seed input.

 The platform containerizes the iterative process, offering a secure and consistent environment for exploring concepts, refining ideas, and discovering novel solutions.
 Whether for brainstorming,